Linerre/Eloquent-JavaScript/README.md

 **Chapter 6** is about *Object-Oriented Programming*, which I often found quite difficult for me to understand.
 So I have many commits when getting stuck in this area.

+Accasionally, a branch might be used for Git-learning purposes and there will be no chapter-level README.
+I'm thinking about deleting such branches to avoid confusion as much as possible but I may forget to sometimes.

+## My pain led me here
 I have some experience coding in Python, and back to the time I was doing so, I just used a text editor and the `python` interpreter (`IPython` for example).

 Soon I realized there is a crucial problme with this habit: **It is hard for me to track the changes I made while tesing on different ideas that I came up with.** Wrong ideas are just such a wonderful treasure that equally enlightens me.

-(TO BE UPDATED)
-Accasionally, a branch might be used for Git-learning purposes and there will be no chapter-level README.
-I'm thinking about deleting such branches to avoid confusion as much as possible but I may forget to sometimes.
 What if there is a tool like the Microsoft Word that can track the history of changes.
 And hooray!
 Here comes Github!

+## Why not complete?
 This repo is work in slow progress because I'm a full-time staff member in a research library and I have other languages to learn at the same time.
 But I am determined to finish it.

 And this repository is created rightly for that purpose!
 I hope, in the end, I can see every attemp I made, be it successful or failed, because they are all worthy of being remembered.

+(TO BE UPDATED)